sakilmurad/edafternew/docs/seller-profile/account-settings/change-email.md

 ![Change Email](/img/doc/change-email.jpg)

-Enter the new Email id and very with the OTP you received on the existing Email (Contact GeM Support team if you have lost access to your existing Email Id).
+Enter the new Email id and verify with the OTP you received on the existing Email (Contact GeM Support team if you have lost access to your existing Email Id).